arthomas7/topic-amplicons/README.md

 * Dataset and DECIPHER training set are available in this [repo](https://github.com/biovcnet/amplicons-lesson-3-repo/tree/master/dada2_wd).

 # Lesson 4
-### Title: Preparing Output from Amplicon Pipelines for Analysis *under development*
+### Title: Preparing Output from Amplicon Pipelines for Analysis

 Goals